dmreiland/slideshow-puppet-dev/src/git/01_basics.md

     # We end up in 'detached HEAD'
     git checkout -b develop
     # Create new branch on current rev.

+<!SLIDE>
+# Tags

+    @@@ sh
+    git tag NAME
+    # creates a name on the current HEAD

+    git push --tags
+    # sync tags to remote repository

+    git fetch --tags
+    # get tags from remote repository.

+    git tag
+    # gives a list of all tags

 <!SLIDE lefty>
 # Merging